 Stay Up to Date with the Latest Happenings

-For more information about the Minnesota College Savings Plan, tax benefits and gifting options, please visit mnsaves.org or call 1-877-338-4646.
+For more information about the Minnesota 529 College Savings Plan, including live webinars with college savings specialists, available tax benefits and the impact of student loans, please visit www.mnsaves.org or call 1-877-338-4646.

-To learn more about the Minnesota College Savings Plan, its investment objectives, tax benefits, risks, and costs please see the Disclosure Booklet at mnsaves.org.
+*To learn more about the Minnesota College Savings Plan, its investment objectives, tax benefits, risks and costs please see the Plan Description at mnsaves.org.
 Read it carefully.
 Investments in the Plan are neither insured nor guaranteed and there is the risk of investment loss.
 Check with your home state to learn if it offers tax or other benefits such as financial aid, scholarship funds or protection from creditors only available for investing in its own 529 plan.
-Consult your legal or tax professional for tax advice, including the impact of the new federal tax changes.
-If the funds aren’t used for qualified higher education expenses, a 10% penalty tax on earnings (as well as federal and state income taxes) may apply.
+Consult your legal or tax professional for tax advice.
+If the funds aren’t used for qualified higher education expenses, a 10 percent penalty tax on earnings (as well as federal and state income taxes) may apply.

-TIAA-CREF Individual & Institutional Services, LLC, Member FINRA and SIPC, distributor and underwriter for the Minnesota College Savings Plan.
+TIAA-CREF Individual & Institutional Services, LLC, Member FINRA, distributor and underwriter for the Minnesota College Savings Plan.